vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tap-architecture-planning.md

-# Tanzu Application Patform Architecture
+# Tanzu Application Platform Architecture

 This architecture gives you a path to creating a production deployment of Tanzu Application Platform (TAP) 1.5.
 However, do not feel constrained to follow this exact path if your specific use cases warrant a different architecture.